Setting up a 4K Kodi box with sndio on FreeBSD

 Entering a tmux session

-This is important for the next part.
-This one-liner checks to see if the current user has a tmux session currently open.
+This step matters for the next section.
+The one-liner below checks whether the current user has a tmux session open.
 If not, it first tries to attach to an existing session, and creates a new session if that fails.

 $ [ -z "${TMUX}" ] && { tmux attach || tmux; }